-The student assembly consists of five representatives from LeMans, and three emembers each from Regina, Holy Cross, and McCandless, day students and offcampus students are entitled ti ine representative each.
+The student assembly consists of five representatives from LeMans, and three emembers each from Holy Cross, and Regina.
+McCandless, day students and offcampus students are entitled ti ine representative each.
 Persons interested in running for these offices must submit their names to Ann Smith (5375).
 Candidate platforms must be submitted to Smith beofre midnight on May 3.
 Appointments St. Mary's Board of Governance Chairman Barbara McKiernan has appointed the new members of the Student Relations Board.
 The Board is headed by chairman Laurie Bracken.
 The other members are Mary Kay Conaty, Jennifer Johnson, Peggy Foran, and Annie Vaerradri.
-Liz Crowley and Mame Antoine were named as alternate members of the Board, McKiernan also announced the appointment of Patti Kampsen as student representative on the Appellate Board. the gratitude of the Community Psychology Class that sponsored th meat drive, saying "participation was very worthwhile.
+Liz Crowley and Mame Antoine were named as alternate members of the Board, McKiernan also announced the appointment of Patti Kampsen as student representative on the Appellate Board.

+Meat boycott

+Students who declined meat at

+the Saint Mary's Dining Hall April

+13-15 raised over one hundred fifty

+Psychology Class that sponsored th meat drive, saying "participation was very worthwhile.
 We're glad so many people were willing to make the sacrifice."

-El Campito is a local Mexican-American Day Care Center that American Day Care Center that has been in financial trouble for several months.
-Schwarz said the money raised at SMC would to toward books, desks and school equipment.
+El Campito is a local Mexican-American Day Care Center that has been in financial trouble for several months.
+Schwarz said the money raised at SMC would to toward books, desks and school equipment

+the observer

 Northwest's Reserved Youth Fare or ... how to fly like everybody else for 20% off.